geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/pggan.md

 ### Given the images, we need the following preprocessing operations to execute dynamically for every batch:
 1. Read the image.
-2. Resize the image to the correct size based on different epoch.
+2. Resize the image to the correct size based on the current epoch.
 3. Create a lower resolution of the image, which is accomplished by downsampling by a factor of 2 then upsampling by a factor of 2.
-4. Rescale the pixel of both original image and lower resolution image to [-1, 1]
+4. Rescale the pixels of both the original image and lower resolution image to the range [-1, 1]
-5. Convert both original image and lower resolution image from channel last to channel first
+5. Convert both the original image and lower resolution image from channel last to channel first
-6. Create the latent vector used by generator
+6. Create the latent vector used by the generator

 ```python